-See also: "string.hexencode(string)" on page 102, "string.hashSHA1(string)" on the previous page, "string.hashSHA256(string)" above, "string.hashSHA512(string)" below string.hexToInt(string)
+See also: "string.hexencode( string )" on the next page, "string.hashSHA1( string )" on the previous page, "string.hashMD5( string )" on page 87, "string.hashSHA256( string )" on the previous page, "string.hashSHA512( string )" below string.hexToInt( string )

 Returns the SHA-512 hash of the provided string.
 The returned string will be 64 bytes long, and may contain non-printable characters.